First-Year Applicants

 On the application, you’ll be asked to select up to two majors based on your interests.
 We encourage you to select two different majors because if we determine you’re not competitive for your first-choice major, you’ll be reviewed for your second-choice major.

-Students interested in a studio-based major (Architecture, Art & Design, Fashion & Textile Design, Graphic Design, Industrial Design) must apply by November 1 in addition to submitting a 10-piece portfolio and design essay.
+Students interested in a studio-based major (Architecture, Art + Design, Fashion and Textile Design, Graphic & Experience Design, Industrial Design) must apply by November 1 in addition to submitting a 10-piece portfolio and design essay.

 Self-Report Your Test Scores (optional)

-As a part of the UNC System, NC State will be test-optional for 2023 and 2024 spring and fall first-year applicants.
+As a part of the UNC System, NC State will be test-optional for 2024 spring and fall first-year applicants.

 On the admission application you will be required to indicate whether or not you plan to submit SAT or ACT scores for consideration in the admission review process.
 You will not be disadvantaged if you indicate you do not want scores to be considered in your application review.
 Learn more about test score consideration in the review process here.